 In this lesson we’ll examine a slang adjective that almost never appears in the textbooks: chiant.
-Translations for chiant include “really annoying/irritating”, “a pain in the ass” and “really boring”.
-Use caution with this adjective!
-It is considered vulgar and should only be used with friends.
+Translations for chiant include really annoying, irritating, a pain in the ass and really boring.
+Be careful with this adjective!
+It’s considered vulgar and should only be used with people you know.

 chiant

 I learned the adjective chiant orally when I was an exchange student in a French lycée (high school).
-As mentioned this word is extremely informal, and you’d generally only hear it in spoken French.
+As mentioned, this word is very informal, and you’d generally only hear it in spoken French.

-Chiant is the present participle of the verb chier (to crap).
+Chiant is the present participle (verb in the -ing form) of the chier (to crap).
 Given that chiant is an adjective, it has masculine and feminine forms:

 chiant / chiante